Teaching French Volunteer Program in Morocco - Rabat

 - Learn about daily life in Rabat by staying with a local family

 What to expect and how you'll make an impact

-French serves as a second language in many educated communities in Morocco, and while it is considered an unofficial third language after Arabic and Berber, it is the primary language of commerce and economics in Morocco.
-A strong grasp of the French language is required for jobs in these sectors, but language lessons are out of reach for many people in low-income communities.
+French is a second language for many people in educated communities in Morocco.
+It is considered an unofficial third language after Arabic and Berber and is the primary language of commerce and economics.
+A strong grasp of French is required for jobs in these sectors, but language lessons are out of reach for many people in low-income communities.

 Volunteers are also able to teach English.
 If you can speak French and English, and are willing to volunteer teaching both languages, please include that in your application.

 Why do Teaching French volunteering in Morocco with IVHQ?

 As a volunteer French teacher in Morocco you’ll be adding value to the local community, while also developing personally and professionally by: